-Managed care enrollment projections, estimated by DOH, are used in the estimation process for both current and out-year projections.
+Managed care enrollment projections are used in the estimation process for both current and out-year projections.
 Projections are based on current enrollment of plans, as well as anticipated new enrollment.
 Out-year adjustments are then made to reflect any pending administrative or statutory actions.